adya14/Transport-dashboard/README.md

 1. Order ID: List box to select the order id received from the Manufacturer.
 2. Price: input form, float value
 3. Reply Button for sending messages back to Manufacturer.

-Getting Started
-Install Dynamic Portfolio Web Application with npm

-1: Clone the repository:

-  git clone <url>
-2: Install the dependencies:

-  npm install
-3: Start the server:

-  node app.js
-The application should now be running on port 3000